JanMosigItemis/yubiset/README.md

 The Yubikey is also provided with user info and PIN setup.

 The scripts do also feature a fully automatic heuristic for finding and setting up the correct (Windows) smart card slot device in case gpg does not find your Yubikey automatically.

+*Remember:* On most installations, scripts may be interrupted by pressing Ctrl+C.

 - [YUBISET](#yubiset)
 - [What does it do?](#what-does-it-do)